-None of the 33 (32 in spring, 1 in fall) turkeys harvested in 2019 exceeded the administrative release limits established for radiological contamination.
 Since 1997, 924 turkeys have been harvested on spring turkey hunts.
-Eleven additional turkeys have been harvested (since 2012) by archery hunters during fall deer hunts.
-Of all turkeys harvested, only three (~< 0.34 percent) have been retained because of potential radiological contamination; one in 1997, one in 2001, and one in 2005.
-Additional information is available here.
+Eleven additional turkeys have been harvested since 2012 by archery hunters during fall deer hunts.
+The largest turkey ever harvested on ORR weighed 25.7 lb (harvested in 2009).
+Of all turkeys harvested, only three (less than 0.34 percent) have been retained because of potential radiological contamination; one in 1997, one in 2001, and one in 2005.
+Additional information is available on the ORR hunt website here.

+6.7.
+Invasive Plant Management

-6.7 Invasive Plant Management on the US DOE Oak Ridge Reservation actively managing invasive plant incursions is crucial not only in nature, but in developed areas as well.
-Invasive plants can threaten forests, wetlands, cultural assets, and other resources through increased risk of fire, storm damage, and encroachment onto roads, railroads, power structures, waterways, and farmland.
-Invasive plants disrupt vital habitats of threatened and endangered species as well as other native wildlife and plant life by decreasing native plant diversity through crowding out native plants and disrupting natural plant-animal interactions.
+Invasive non-native plant species are among the greatest ecological threats across the country and around the world.
+Maintaining ecosystems, protecting natural areas, and ensuring functioning of facilities and their support infrastructures, power and communications rights-of-way, roadways, and waterways through actively managing invasive plant incursions is crucial, not only in natural areas, but in developed areas as well.
+Invasive plants can threaten forests, wetlands, cultural assets, and other resources through increased risk of fire; storm damage; and encroachment onto roads, railroads, power structures, waterways, and farmland.
+Invasive plants disrupt vital habitats of threatened and endangered species as well as other native wildlife and plant life by decreasing native plant diversity, crowding out native plants, and disrupting natural plant-animal interactions.